Skip to main content

 What are online brokerages used for?

-Our guide to the best online brokerage in Canada
+What is the best online brokerage in Canada?

 An online brokerage is an online platform that enables you to buy and sell stocks, bonds, exchange-traded funds, mutual funds, and more, all within a trading account.
 The fees associated with this kind of software are much lower than those you’ll pay with a financial advisor, which is why they are also sometimes called discount brokerages in Canada.
 With an online brokerage, you’ll invest your money yourself, choosing a combination of stocks, bonds, and ETFs to create a balanced portfolio that will reach your long-term goals.
 There is no oversight with an online brokerage, and aside from a helpful education center, you are responsible for your investments.
 Instead of paying fees as a percentage of your overall investments, you’ll pay per trade.